-The rainforest is your classroom as you learn about conservation in the country with the highest density of biodiversity on Earth.
+The rainforest is your classroom as you learn about conservation in one of the most biodiverse countries on Earth.
 Witness sea turtles and other wildlife.
 Hike, zip-line, and swim along the way.

 A remote biological station nestled in the rainforest will be your classroom as you learn about Costa Rica’s efforts to protect the more than 500,000 species of rare tropical birds, indigenous animals, and plants.
 An experienced Costa Rican naturalist will guide you throughout the program.
 After zip-lining and hiking your way through the rainforest’s dense canopy, visit the Térraba-Sierpe National Wetlands, one of the largest mangrove systems in Central America, home to a wide variety of birds, mammals, reptiles, and fish.

 Learn more about Costa Rica’s culture and communities during a two-week homestay with a local host family.
-There, you will take basic Spanish language classes, enjoy nature hikes, and eat meals of gallo pinto.
-Complete 45+ hours of community service as you work on a project that focuses on rural development, ecological sustainability, or local community.
+There, you will take basic Spanish language classes, enjoy nature hikes, and eat traditional meals like gallo pinto.
+Complete 40+ hours of community service as you work on a project that focuses on rural development, ecological sustainability, or local community.